bocoup/jqfundamentals.com/content/javascript-basics/index.md

 When we call `person.greet()`, the context object is `person` itself.
 This means that we can use `this` to access a property of the `person` object from directly within the `.greet()` method.

 <div class="alert alert-info">

 The meaning of `this` can be incredibly perplexing to new JavaScript developers, and you should take comfort in knowing that jQuery largely makes it so that you don't need to understand it for a while.
 However, no discussion of objects and methods is complete without talking about `this` at least a little.
-In short, if this section is confusing, feel free to skip to <a href="#objects-in-jquery">Objects in jQuery</a>, and come back to it when you're ready.
+In short, if this section is confusing, feel free to skip to [Objects in jQuery](#objects-in-jquery), and come back to it when you're ready.

 </div>

 Let's look at how we could use `this` in our method.